orchetect/TimecodeKit/README.md

 Timecode is a broadcast and post-production standard for addressing video frames.
 It is used for video burn-in timecode (BITC), and display in a DAW (Digital Audio Workstation) or video playback/editing applications.

+> [!TIP]
-> **Note**: See the TimecodeKit 1.x → 2.x [Migration Guide](https://orchetect.github.io/TimecodeKit/documentation/timecodekit/timecodekit-2-migration-guide) if you are moving from TimecodeKit 1.x.
+> See the TimecodeKit 1.x → 2.x [Migration Guide](https://orchetect.github.io/TimecodeKit/documentation/timecodekit/timecodekit-2-migration-guide) if you are moving from TimecodeKit 1.x.

 ## Supported Timecode Frame Rates